SingularityKChen/dl_accelerator/README.md

 + iactMatrixData: input activations matrix element;
 + iactMatrixRow: input activations matrix row index;
 + iactMatrixColumn: input activations matrix column index, also the column index of output partial sum;
-+ iactAddrInc: true then the index of iact address vector will increase;
++ iactAddrInc: true then the index of input activation address vector will increase;
-+ iactDataInc: true then the index of iact data and count vector will increase;
++ iactDataInc: true then the index of input activation data and count vector will increase;
-+ iactAddrIdx: the index number of iact address vector;
++ iactAddrIdx: the index number of input activation address vector;
 + weightAddrSPadReadOut: this is the current value read from weight address vector;
 + weightMatrixData: weight matrix element;
 + weightMatrixRow: weight matrix row index, also the row index of output partial sum;
-+ productResult: iactMatrixData * weightMatrixData;
++ productResult: `iactMatrixData * weightMatrixData`;
-+ pSumLoad: the correspond partial sum produced previous;
++ pSumLoad: the corresponding partial sum produced previous;
-+ pSumResult: productResult + pSumLoad;
++ pSumResult: `productResult + pSumLoad`;
 + weightAddrInIdx: the weight address vector index;
 + sPadState: the state of Scratch Pad state machine, i.e., MAC process;